Research

 Interests

-In recent work I have been studying individual differences in decision making in the Iowa Gambling Task (IGT).
-In this work I have: (i) applied machine learning methods to reveal clusters of decision styles in IGT performance data; (ii) conducted a behavioral study to characterize differences in decision style based on cognitive and personality correlates; and, (iii) used computational reinforcement learning models to study how IGT decision styles differ in terms of decision mechanisms and parameters.
+In the recent past, I have studied individual differences in decision making in a gambling game called the Iowa Gambling Task (IGT).
+In this work I: (i) applied machine learning methods to reveal clusters of different decision making styles; (ii) conducted a behavioral study to characterize differences in decision style based on cognitive and personality correlates; and, (iii) used reinforcement learning models to study how decision styles differ in terms of decision mechanisms and parameters.

 Fellowships, Awards & Honors

-- Rackham Predoctoral Fellowship, Rackham School of Graduate Studies, University of Michigan, 2006. link
+• Rackham Predoctoral Fellowship, Rackham School of Graduate Studies, University of Michigan, 2006.

 Manuscripts in Progress